hartaaron/hart-sdet-codechallenge/README.md

 Notes:

 Feel free to use the internet or other reference material (but not people) to complete the challenge.
 Ask for clarification or if you get stumped.
-This is expected to be difficult
+This is expected to be difficult and it is ok if you don't complete everything.
+Focus on what you can deliver within the time frame.